 - “Privacy and Employment Issues,” SAHO Annual Conference (2007)

-- One of the Best Lawyers in Canada – Health Care Law, Information Technology Law, Technology Law (since 2011)
+- Recognized in Best Lawyers, Health Care Law, Information Technology Law, Technology Law (since 2011)

 - A leading practitioner, Computer and IT Law, Canadian Legal Lexpert Directory